 French shared that her neighbor had his catalytic converter stolen four times.
 “Toyota Prius is the number one car that's gone after because of the amount of money that can be obtained from the catalytic converter,” French said.

 Councilman Nat Bates supported creating new tools to make the police more effective in protecting the community.
-Bates favored an ordinance to give the police the authority to confiscate convertors and arrest people driving around with catalytic converters.
+Bates favored an ordinance giving police the authority to confiscate converters and arrest people driving around with them.

 “We know very well if they have three or four converters, 99 percent of the time, they are stolen,” Bates said.